StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 StatisticalRethinkingStan.jl is a DrWatson project, with some added/re-purposed subdirectories:

-1. `models`, which contains the Stan language models,
+1. `models`, which contains Stan language model scripts needed repeatedly,
 2. `notebooks`, used to store Pluto notebooks and
 3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingStan.jl repository)

 The `data` directory, in DrWatson accessible though `datadir()`, is only used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir()`.

-This leads to a typical set of opening lines in each script:
+This leads to a typical set of opening lines in each notebook:
 ```
 using Pkg, DrWatson